Essential Competences

 Professional Competences

 Our therapists are working professionals in the CAM (Complementary and Alternative Medicine) field.
-The below competences are related to the professional profile of a CAM therapist and are from the description of core competencies of the RBCZ therapist, a complementary care professional registry in the Netherlands.
+The below competences are related to the professional profile of a CAM therapist and are from the description of core competencies of the NVPA therapist, a professional therapist association in the Netherlands with which we are associated and are one of their approved trainings.
+We use the NVPA professional profile in our training.

 1. Knowledge